Dangmelvin/Mid_assignment_Final_version_2002/1_README.md

 ## Overview
+(Recommend to open this file by Visual Studio)

 Floyd's algorithm is a classic algorithm for solving the all-pairs shortest path problem in a weighted, directed graph.
 This recursive implementation demonstrates the fundamental idea of the algorithm.
+In this document you will find the basic information regarding the Floyd's algorithm project including:

+# Rewriting the floy algorithm based on interative solution by using recursive approach and PEP
+# Writing Unit test, Performance test

 ## Floyd's Recursive Algorithm

 This Python script (Floyd_Algorithm_Rewrite_Recursion.py) implements Floyd's algorithm for finding the shortest paths between all pairs of vertices in a graph.
 The implementation uses a recursive approach with PEP standard with requirements as below:

-Implementing Floyd Algorithm following the Python Enhancement Proposal and standard Python library to use recursion based on interative version:
+# Implementing Floyd Algorithm following the Python Enhancement Proposal and standard Python library to use recursion based on interative version:

 def floyd(distance):
 """